andyl/rfx/README.md

 ## Ops Modules

-See `Rfx.Catalog.OpsCat` for a current catalog of Operations.
+See `Rfx.Catalog.OpsCat` for a live catalog of Operations.

 Module Operations: